nasmith/nasmith.github.io/_pages/ai-faq.md

 ### Some students have negative sentiment toward language models and do not want AI to intrude in education.
 Are you ignoring that?

 Not at all.
-Student concerns about privacy, labor and creativity, environmental impact, and  concerns about truth, evidence, and the reliability of knowledge, are real and worth engaging.
-The goal is not to "sell" language models or require their use; it’s to empower faculty and students to navigate a changed landscape thoughtfully.
+We must engage student (and faculty and staff) concerns about privacy, labor and creativity, environmental impact, and  concerns about truth, evidence, and the reliability of knowledge.
+The goal is not to "sell" language models (or other AI systems) or require their use; it’s to empower faculty and students to navigate a changed landscape thoughtfully.
 That includes helping instructors communicate clear expectations and reasoning to students, whatever they decide.
 It also includes enabling everyone to learn what approaches are effective for learning, and encouraging creative thinking that will shape what "AI" looks like in the future (rather than just reacting to the current state of the technology).

-### As educators, shouldn’t we prioritize and protect students who reject AI on principled grounds?
+### As educators, shouldn’t we protect students who reject AI on principled grounds?

 We should take those positions seriously and create learning environments where students can succeed, without coercing them to act against their principles.
 At the same time, students will benefit from understanding where these systems are used, what risks they pose, and how to engage responsibly with workplaces and institutions that may adopt them.
 The tools we call AI are likely to show up in our students’ careers and lives, so we should be honest that avoiding them entirely could come with tradeoffs.
 We owe students something more than a simple “opt out”: we should help them develop the capacity to **reason well about the tradeoffs**, understand what these systems are (and aren’t), and participate in constructive debate about responsible use.
 Supporting students doesn’t mean avoiding hard conversations; it means having them respectfully, with evidence and nuance.